karmab/kcli-ztp/docs/index.rst

    imagecontentsources and ca as additionalTrustBundle are added to the file.

-In order to make use of this during the install, we also need the DNS in place to provide resolution for the fqdn of this local registry.
+In order to make use of this during the install, we also need DNS in place to provide resolution for the fqdn of this local registry.

 Openshift deployment
 ====================

-Now, we can finally launch the deployment
+Now, we can finally launch the deployment!!!

 ::

-    07_deploy_openshift.sh
+    /root/07_deploy_openshift.sh

 Output